fedormitrofanov/Airbnb-Porfolio-Project/README.md

 ➜ The import of SQL views into Power BI
 ➜ Interactive dashboard development using a custom them in Power BI

+The project demonstrates **end-to-end data analytics skills**, including:

+➜ Initial data transformation using Microsoft Excel
+➜ Data exploration and transformation using SQL
+➜ Creation of reusable SQL views
+➜ Import of SQL views into Power BI
+➜ Interactive dashboard development using a custom Power BI theme

 ---

 ## Business Questions Answered